Logo

 Visiting a New Survey Site

-Click Add a survey in the top right of the survey list page to open a blank survey form:
+Click the Add button in the top right of the survey list page to start a new survey:

 Revisiting an Existing Survey Site